anshmehtamm/anshmehtamm/README.md

 <img align="right" width="100" alt="" src="assets/rzp.gif" />

-Currently working at [Whatfix](https://razorpay.com/).
+Currently studying computer science at Northeastern University, and worked at [Whatfix](https://whatfix.com/).
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.

 Joined Github 5+ years ago.